awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

     }

     private static void escrowDecrypt(final String fileName) throws Exception {
         // You can decrypt the stream using only the private key.
-        // This method does not call KMS.
+        // This method does not call AWS KMS.

         // 1.
 Instantiate the SDK
-        final AwsCrypto crypto = new AwsCrypto();
+        final AwsCrypto crypto = AwsCrypto.standard();

         // 2.
-Instantiate a JCE master key
+Instantiate a JCE master key provider
         // This method call uses the escrowed private key, not null final JceMasterKey escrowPriv = JceMasterKey.getInstance(publicEscrowKey, privateEscrowKey, "Escrow", "Escrow", "RSA/ECB/OAEPWithSHA-512AndMGF1Padding");

         // 3.
 Decrypt the file
         // To simplify the code, we omit the encryption context.
 Production code should always
         // use an encryption context.
 For an example, see the other SDK samples. final FileInputStream in = new FileInputStream(fileName + ".encrypted");
         final FileOutputStream out = new FileOutputStream(fileName + ".deescrowed");